priyanshujoshii/Face-Recognition/README.md

 Note: Please install opencv-contrib-python package instead of opencv-contrib as it contains the main modules and also contrib modules.

+## How to run code

+Run tester.py script on powershell or cmd to train and recogniz on training images and to predict test images:

+#### python tester.py

+1.Place some test images in TestImages folder that to be predict by tester.py

+2.Place Images for training the classifier in trainingImages folder.If want to train clasifier to recognize multiple people then add each persons folder in separate label markes as 0,1,2,etc and then add their names along with labels in tester.py/videoTester.py file in 'name' variable.

+3.To generate test images for training classifier use videoimg.py file.

+4.To do test run via tester.py give the path of image in test_img variable

+5.Use "videoTester.py" script for predicting faces realtime via your webcam.

+## **** (Ensure that run tester.py should run first since it generates trainingData.yml file that is further use in "videoTester.py" script.)

 ### ============= Images =====================